-I Got A Major Label Meeting And Nothing Happened
+I Got A Meeting With A Record Label.
+And Nothing Happened.

-Yes, I did get a major label meeting… and nothing happened.
-I’m going to explain how I got the meeting, and why nothing happened.
+Yes, I did get a meeting with a record label… and nothing happened.
+I’m going to explain how I got a meeting with a major label, and why nothing happened.

 So here’s how it happened:

-HOW TO GET A LABEL MEETING: IT’S SIMPLE… CONNECTIONS
+HOW TO GET A LABEL MEETING: YOU NEED CONNECTIONS

 WALKED THROUGH THE FAMOUS GLASS DOORS

 I’m greeted by a stand offish dude that looked like he just finished jamming to old 90s Nirvana tunes in his mom’s basement.
 After 30 minutes of waiting, I’m finally greeted by the A&R.